-Career Description Operate pile drivers mounted on skids, barges, crawler treads, or locomotive cranes to drive pilings for retaining walls, bulkheads, and foundations of structures, such as buildings, bridges, and piers.
+Job Description & Duties Operate pile drivers mounted on skids, barges, crawler treads, or locomotive cranes to drive pilings for retaining walls, bulkheads, and foundations of structures, such as buildings, bridges, and piers.

 - Conduct pre-operational checks on equipment to ensure proper functioning.

 - Move hand and foot levers of hoisting equipment to position piling leads, hoist piling into leads, and position hammers over pilings.

 - Move levers and turn valves to activate power hammers, or to raise and lower drophammers that drive piles to required depths.